alexespinoza28/git-cpp/README.md

 # git-cpp

-mini implementation of git in cpp
+mini implementation of git in cpp, school project rewritten from Java to C++